On the last Sunday of October in the UK, the clocks go back by one hour.

 The USA has daylight saving time, but not all states change their clocks.
 Arizona does not use DST (apart from the semi-autonomous Navajo Nation), and neither does Hawaii.
 Indiana introduced daylight saving time in 2006.

 In March 2019, the European Parliament backed a proposal to end the practice of changing the clocks in European Union states.
-If the proposal is adopted, EU nations could change the clocks for the last time in 2021.
+The proposal was originally meant to be introduced in 2021, but the amendment has not taken legal effect.
+EU states continue to use daylight saving time.

 Why do the clocks change?

-The reason the clocks go forward and back is because of a campaign at the beginning of the 20th century, which successfully argued in favour of changing the clocks during the summer months to avoid wasting time in the morning.
+A campaign at the beginning of the 20th century successfully argued in favour of changing the clocks during the summer months to avoid wasting time in the morning.

 Today people argue that changing the clocks will be good for: